 Alas, those who are ignorant of the vast Arabic culture, often judge and compare this phrase with a parallel context.

-Micro blogging site, Twitter was flooded with fans in support of the rapper for giving thanks where it is due.
+Microblogging site, Twitter was flooded with fans in support of the rapper for giving thanks where it is due.

 The video of the song talks about JayZ’s success.
 ‘Alhamdulillah’ means ‘Praise be to God’.
-Don’t we all thank the almighty for all the good that happens in life?
+Don’t we all thank the almighty for all the good that happens in life.

 When ‘For Sama’ won the BAFTAS’s for best documentary short; its creator, Waad Al Kateab spoke about the cost of revolution, that the innocent citizens of Syria pay.

-When she and her film was nominated for the Oscars, she left no stone unturned to bring to focus her strong Arabic culture and heritage.
+When she and her film was nominated for the Oscars, she left no stone unturned to bring focus to her strong Arabic culture and heritage.